BenLiu983/Infant-Brand-Prediction/README.md

 # 5. Raw Data

-Note that the dataset has been modified and resamples due to the non-disclosure agreement.
+Note that the dataset has been modified and resamples due to the non-disclosure agreement, the time period is from 2019 to 2020.

 ## Variable intepretation:
 * Current brand: "1" represents our brand, and other values represent other brands.